 Life is returning back to normal for most people and businesses after the COVID-19 pandemic.
-This includes churches as well, which have seen members return to their congregations gradually.
+This also includes churches, which have seen members return to their congregations gradually.

 Despite the return of church members, the number of members is still not even close to the number before the pandemic.
 If you’re concerned about the steps you need to take to bring in more members to your church, this blog is for you.